 Humidity in our homes is something we all try to avoid.
 It causes mold, moisture, creates condensation on our windows and is unanimously undesirable.
 However, humidity is not only a nuisance that we find unpleasant.
 As Harvard’s Annual Review of Public Health recently announced, there is over forty years of overwhelming evidence to suggest that human health is influenced by the buildings we all live and work in.
 By monitoring our indoor air quality, we can avoid any adverse effects that stem from humidity.
 Not only can high humidity levels influence our homes and health, but overly low humidity levels are now known to help the spread of infection.
-It is estimated that globally 10 to 20 percent of homes are affected by some measure of dampness, so we at Airthings have compiled expert advice for everything you want to know about humidity.
+It is estimated that globally 10 to 20%1 of homes are affected by some measure of dampness, so we at Airthings have compiled expert advice for everything you want to know about the humidity in your home.

 What causes humidity indoors?

 In layman’s terms, humidity refers to the amount of water vapor present in the air.
 A relative humidity of 100% would mean that the air itself is saturated, it is unable to hold any more water vapor, so it rains.
 Relative humidity is the most common indicator often used by weather forecasters and our experts at Airthings.
 The calculation of relative humidity can consider the fluctuating temperature at the present moment.
 The higher the temperature, the higher amount of water the air can hold.

 As humidity is simply the amount of water vapor present in the air, a multitude of things can cause these levels to fluctuate.
 Anything from drying laundry to leaks can give off moisture which can lead to humidity.
 Even the moisture trapped in warm air can touch cold walls and revert to water.
 This is nothing to worry about, unless the levels get excessively high or excessively low.
 In this case, increase the ventilation or reduce the moisture through proper ventilation.